 Great news!
 We have received two grants, a $1500 grant from the Gere Foundation, which has been matched, and will be earmarked to purchase stoves to heat the nuns' room this winter.

-And an extremely generous additional grant from the Pema Chodron Foundation of $25,000 will go a long way toward helping us install a kitchen and sanitary facilities in the new building.
+And an extremely generous additional grant from the Pema Chodron Foundation of $25,000, that will go a long way toward helping us install a kitchen and sanitary facilities in the new building.
 The Pema Chodron Foundation was also a major supporter of the earlier phases of this project.

 Please consider joining these extraordinarily generous donors and helping with any amount you can.